awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 chmod +x sharded.sh
 ```

 13. Paste the bash script below into the `sharded.sh` file, and then change the text in the angle brackets (< >) as follows.
-Do NOT put quotes around the values you insert or retain the brackets.
+Do NOT put quotes around the values you insert, or retain the brackets.

 - arn_role:  same as for the previous script.
 It should look like the following:  `arn:aws:iam::1234567890:role/service-role/AmazonSageMaker-ExecutionRole-20171211T211964`.

 - training_image:  same as the previous script; the image depends on the AWS Region where you are running this workshop.
 They are shown again here for convenience:
-   N. Virginia:  382416733822.dkr.ecr.us-east-1.amazonaws.com/linear-learner:latest
+  - N. Virginia:  382416733822.dkr.ecr.us-east-1.amazonaws.com/linear-learner:latest
-   Oregon:  174872318107.dkr.ecr.us-west-2.amazonaws.com/linear-learner:latest
+  - Oregon:  174872318107.dkr.ecr.us-west-2.amazonaws.com/linear-learner:latest
-   Ohio:  404615174143.dkr.ecr.us-east-2.amazonaws.com/linear-learner:latest
+  - Ohio:  404615174143.dkr.ecr.us-east-2.amazonaws.com/linear-learner:latest
-   Ireland:  438346466558.dkr.ecr.eu-west-1.amazonaws.com/linear-learner:latest
+  - Ireland:  438346466558.dkr.ecr.eu-west-1.amazonaws.com/linear-learner:latest

 - bucket:  same as for the previous script.
 It should look like:  `s3://my-amazing-bucket`.